 Can green roofs and walls reduce noise pollution?

-Yes, vegetated roofs and walls act as natural sound barriers, reducing outdoor noise while offering environmental benefits like thermal regulation and improved air quality.
+Yes, vegetated roofs and walls act as natural sound barriers, absorbing and deflecting outdoor noise, especially in urban areas.
+The soil and plant layers dampen sound waves, creating a quieter indoor environment while simultaneously offering other environmental benefits like improved thermal regulation and enhanced air quality.

 What are cost-effective sustainable options for acoustic design?

-Affordable solutions include recycled acoustic panels, cork tiles, and repurposed wood, which combine effective noise control with eco-consciousness.
+Many affordable solutions combine effective noise control with eco-consciousness.

 Conclusion